 Some extra literacy lessons are provided for those pupils in the Lower School whose performance in diagnostic testing suggests that they would benefit from them.
 The lessons are usually on a one-to-one basis and by extract from other subject periods on a rota system.

-The school recognises its duties under the Special Education Needs and Disability Act 2001 towards pupils who have a disability.
+The school recognises its duties under the Special Education Needs and Disability Act 2001, the SEN and Disability: the Children and Families Act 2014 (Part 3) and The Equality Act of 2010 towards pupils who have a disability.

-Enquiries should be addressed to Mr SJ Smart, Head of Curriculum Support
+Enquiries should be addressed to Mrs Z. Ramshaw, Head of Curriculum Support.